prowe/dotNetCoreDemo/blog.md

 ```bash
 dotnet new
 ```
 This command creates a project.json file and a Program.cs file.
 There is nothing special about this process and these files could have been created by hand.
 The Program.cs file contains the main entry point of the application.
 The project.json file replaces the .sln and .csproj files of traditional .net with a simpler file that looks much like an [NPM package.json](https://docs.npmjs.com/files/package.json).
 Node.js developers should be very familiar with the syntax.
-The full file reference can be found at [https://docs.microsoft.com/en-us/dotnet/articles/core/tools/project-json](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/project-json).
+The full reference can be found at [https://docs.microsoft.com/en-us/dotnet/articles/core/tools/project-json](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/project-json).

 Run the project by executing:
 ```bash